Systems thinking · Free trial · B2B2C

 Continuous learning & better alignment

-While we failed-fast and learned a lot through this project.
-Most of the team was new to the company so this experience proved to be the ultimate onboarding experience.
+We failed fast and learned critical lessons through this project.
+Most of the team was new to the company, so this experience proved to be the ultimate onboarding exercise.

 - • Without marketing bringing in leads we weren't going to get PQLs and we learned that the marketing team would be better suited to solve some of the problems we were hearing from customers before attempting to do so in the product.